 D handles

-This is a handle that is shaped like the letter “d.”
-With one flat edge that is the base of the handle and a curved upper grip portion.
+A “D” handle is shaped like the letter “D.” The flat edge is the base of the handle, and a curved upper serves as the grip portion.

-When weaving with a “d” handle and using a basket with a “d” handle be aware the the joints at the base of the handle will not carry a heavy amount of weight.
-The handles will need to be reinforced in some way in order to function under a heavy load.
+When weaving with a “D” handle or using a basket with a “D” handle, be aware that the joints at the base of the handle will not carry a heavy weight.

-A “d” swing handle is a handle shaped like the letter “d”, but it differs from the”d” handle described above at the point where the sides of the handle start to curve over the basket.
-This is handle has a separate swing handle that attached to the lower portion of the handle (which is generally woven into the basket) the upper portion has joints which swing back and forth.
+A “D” swing handle is a handle shaped like the letter “D”, but it differs from the “D” handle described above at the point where the sides of the handle start to curve over the basket.
+This handle has a separate swing handle that is attached to the lower portion of the handle.

-Again, these handles will need added reinforcement to be used to carry heavier loads.
+Again, these handles will need added reinforcement to carry heavy loads.

 Williamsburg handles

-A Williamsburg handle has a narrower base and then curves out and the sides and forms a rounded grip portion of the handle.
+A Williamsburg handle has a narrow base, flares out at the sides, and forms a rounded grip.

 Bushel side handles

 Bushel handles are typically tucked into the sides of a basket.
-They are woven in pairs, so one handle to opposite sides of a basket.
+They are woven in pairs; one handle on opposite sides of a basket.

 Hearth frame